buffstop/PepCoopMembership/docs/design/index.rst

 a member, between members of from a member back to the cooperative.

 The share transaction is the data entity representing such a transfer of shares.
-I consists of (for now) exactly two splits, each for each cooperative entity which either gives or receives the shares.
+It currently consists of exactly two splits, each for each cooperative entity which either gives or receives the shares.
 A share is received when the quantity is positive and given when it is negative.
 The quantity sum of each share transaction must always be zero.
 The current quantity a cooperative